Discover

 Hotozontale Schichten über schräg stehenden Schichten.

-Geological Garden in Bochum. © GeoPark Ruhrgebiet
+In the Geological Garden in Bochum © GeoPark Ruhrgebiet

 Geotrails and GeoRoutes

 The GeoPark Ruhrgebiet can be cross walked on the GeoRoute Ruhr, a trail with a length of 185 km in the southern part of the GeoPark area.
 In the northern part of the area bicycle riders may cross-ride the GeoPark on the GeoRoute Lippe, that has a length of 300 km.
 Besides, there are several local trails, where geology and mining history are communicated.
-The Tour de Thermie includes ten examples for the use of geothermal energy, that are spreaded all over the GeoPark area.
-The Industrial Heritage Trail of the Ruhr Regional Association connects industrial monuments.
-Many of them are related to mining history.

 Interactive map